-According to ITB 8.1, bidders are encouraged to visit all sites and review all the areas included in table VII.1 and Annex VII.2. before presenting their bids.
+According to ITB 8.1, bidders are encouraged to visit all sites and review all the Proposed roofmounted and the Structural Integrity Assessments (SIAs) included in Annex VII.2. before presenting their bids.

-Contractor shall evaluate the areas included in table VII.1.1 and Annex VII.2. and determine their structural adequacy and all other required conditions to install the solar PV systems and associated components.
+Contractor shall determine the structural adequacy of the facilities and all other required conditions to install the solar PV systems and associated components.